GabrielMoreau/uvmat-doc/help/README.md

 The final result is expressed as a set of _(x,y,z)_ positions in physical coordinates (unlike PIV data which are expressed in image coordinates).
 See [3D View](3d-view.pdf) (pdf) for full algorithm description.

-### 11.8 Description of the velocity files: #civdata
+### 11.8 Description of the velocity files

-The velocity fields obtained by PIV, as well as their spatial derivatives, are stored in the machine independent binary format [#netcdf NetCDF].
+The velocity fields obtained by PIV, as well as their spatial derivatives, are stored in the machine independent binary format [NetCDF](#71-the-netcdf-format).
 The file contains constants ('global attributes') and fields ('variables') whose values can be directly accessed by their name.

 Several fields, corresponding to the successive operations 'civ1', 'fix1', 'patch1', 'civ2', 'fix2', 'patch2' are stored in the same .nc file.